 Around 4.8% of the female population has narcissistic personality disorder (NPD).
 And like many other women, many of them go on to become mothers.

-If you’re having a tough time with your mom, then you might suspect she has NPD, especially if she exhibits some characteristic signs.
+If you’re having a tough time with your mom, then you might suspect she has NPD, especially if your narcissistic mother exhibits some characteristic signs.
 In many cases, a narcissistic mother is an abusive mom.
 And a narcissistic mother is a toxic mom as well.
-So How to deal with a narcissistic mother?

 Because of this, you’ll want to know how to deal with a narcissistic mother without losing your sanity.
-Keep reading, as we’ll give you some effective tips for handling narcissistic mother behavior.
+Keep reading, as we’ll give you some effective tips for handling narcissistic mother behaviour.

 1. Don’t Let Your Narcissistic Mother Walk All Over You

 As you’ve grown up under her care, you know how difficult it can be to deal with your mother.
-The effects of narcissistic mothers on their children can be hugely detrimental, and you may be conditioned to do whatever you can to appease her so the abuse is reduced.
+The effects of narcissistic mothers on their children can be hugely detrimental, and you may be conditioned to do whatever you can to appease her so the Narcissistic Abuse is reduced.

 But this just sends her the message that what she’s doing is fine and that you’ll keep taking her abuse.
 Of course, you love your mom, and you don’t want to upset her.
 But your well-being is important too.